 Executives receive additional benefits that provide financial structures for death, retirement, health and wellness.

-Qualitative and quantitative targets are pre-approved by the remuneration committee prior to the commencement of the forthcoming financial year for group and divisional executives.
+Quantitative and qualitative targets are pre-approved by the remuneration committee prior to the commencement of the forthcoming financial year for group and divisional executives.

 |SHORT-TERM INCENTIVES||QUANTITATIVE COMPONENT||QUALITATIVE COMPONENT|

-A combination of factors are considered in setting quantitative STI targets, depending on the role of the executive and the division in which they are employed (as pre-approved by the remuneration committee):
+A combination of factors is considered in setting quantitative STI targets, depending on the role of the executive and the division in which they are employed (as pre-approved by the remuneration committee):

 In instances where – in the opinion of the remuneration committee – an individual executive has outperformed set KPIs, a discretionary STI may be awarded.
 A portion of this award may be deferred or delivered in the form of share plan awards.